CILANTRO CHICKEN VEGETABLE SOUP

 Later that night I started to get stomach cramps.
 I could taste the acid in my stomach welling up into my esophagus and thought I made a big mistake.
-Twelve hours later, I still had the same symptoms and now I was feeling dizzy.
-I tried taking an antacid pill, but that didn’t help.
+Twelve hours later, I still had the same symptoms and now I had a dizzy feeling added to the mix.
+I tried taking an antacid pill, but that didn’t help and I felt worse.

-I thought a rich meal couldn’t do all that and finally did some research.
-The best I could figure is that I had Stomach Flu.
-Nausea, diarrhea, stomach cramps, dizziness, and loss of appetite filled the bill.
-Knocked me out for one full day.
+I thought a rich meal couldn’t cause all that trouble and I finally did some research in the matter.
+After inserting my symptoms into a question like format online, the best I could figure is that I had some type of Stomach Flu.
+Nausea, diarrhea, stomach cramps, dizziness, and loss of appetite fitted the prognosis.
+That ordeal knocked me out for one full day.

 Chicken Soup To The Rescue

 The following day, I felt like my brain was fried, but the symptoms were gone.
-My appetite was so-so, and my wife’s mom made me some chicken noodle soup.
-My esophagus was sore, so it was one of the few things that I could handle.
+My appetite was so-so, and since my wife was out of town, her mom made me some chicken noodle soup.
+Being that my esophagus was still sore, it was one of the few things that I could handle.

-To make a short story shorter, I am not a big fan of pasta like noodles and such, so what else could I do for Chicken Soup.
-I looked up different recipes for Chicken Soup and thought I would try the variety that included vegetables, but no noodles.
+To make a short story shorter, I am not a big fan of pasta like noodles and such, so I wondered what else I could do for a Chicken and Soup combination recipe that qualifies it as comfort food when you are not feeling well.
+I looked up different recipes and thought I would try the variety that included vegetables, but no noodles.
 I experimented with the variables and came up with the recipe that I have described here.

-So, I wanted something to eat with the soup.
-Something that I could make.
-I love corn bread and found a recipe for Southern Corn Bread and tried it out.
-It requires white corn meal and has a lighter texture than regular yellow corn meal.
-Instead of using the classic wrought iron skillet, I chose muffin tins.
+In that regards, one of the choices I like when having a meal at a restaurant is corn bread and I found a recipe called Southern Corn Bread and tried it out.
+It requires white corn meal which has a lighter texture than regular yellow corn meal.
+Instead of using the classic wrought iron skillet the recipe called for, I chose muffin tins.

 I coated each cup with cooking spray and filled them 2/3 full.
 The muffins do not rise like bread, and each portion was an excellent size to compliment the soup.
 Perfect!